-In addition to her journalism and media development career, Deborah has spent the past 13 years in East Africa, where she designed and implemented numerous projects for major international NGOs dealing with media, refugees, education, HIV and sexual violence.
-She started one of the first gender-based violence programs in Southern Sudan, building a women’s center for those experiencing violence, conflict and rape.
-In addition, she designed a program to create safer schools in Ugandan slums and developed a series of radio dramas on the link between HIV and violence.
-Ensor lived for several years in a remote Kenyan village as a Peace Corps volunteer, providing home-based care and death and dying support for those affected by HIV/AIDS.
+Deborah has spent 14 years in East Africa, where she designed and implemented numerous projects dealing with media, refugees, education, gender, HIV and sexual violence, including living for several years in a remote Kenyan community as a Peace Corps volunteer, providing home-based care and death and dying support for those affected by HIV/AIDS.